 Getting a pilot’s license can be incredibly expensive.
-Between the costs renting an aircraft to log your flight hours, the fees for the flight instructor, any instruction material or manuals, insurance, and the FAA testing fee, you’re bound to spend more than $10,00 even just to earn a Recreational license.
+Between the costs of renting an aircraft to log your flight hours, the fees for the flight instructor, any instruction material or manuals, insurance, and the FAA testing fee, you’re bound to spend more than $10,000 just to earn a Private Pilot Certificate.

-The issue highlights the power of image and perception.
-If only aviation was perceived as an industry where females can excel just as much as males, more women may be pre-disposed to invest in the training and try to become licensed pilots.
+If aviation was perceived as an industry where females could excel just as much as males, more women may be pre-disposed to invest in training and become pilots.

 2. A training environment that is not friendly towards females